-Nightguards & Mouthguards in Warrensburg, MO
+Nightguards & Mouthguards In Warrensburg and Oak Grove, MO

+Nightguards are a specialized type of mouthguard designed to help relieve symptoms of bruxism.
 Bruxism, more commonly referred to as the grinding or clenching of teeth, is a subconscious habit responsible for causing temporomandibular joint (TMJ) problems as well as the wearing down of teeth.

 - Waking up in the morning with a headache or facial tension/pain that dissipates as the day goes along